-I was reminded yesterday as I consulted with a rescue dog owner, how little guidance there is out there for dog owners that adopt a rescue dog.
-When they bring their new dog home, they do what they think is right to help them aclimate to their new forever home, but often do exactly the WRONG things.
+I was reminded yesterday as I consulted with a rescue dog owner, how little guidance there is for dog owners that adopt a rescue dog.
+When they bring their new dog home, they do what they think is right to help them acclimate to their new forever home, but often do exactly the WRONG things.
+Here are my best rescue dog tips:

 What makes a dog – any dog – feel secure is predictability and structure in their life.
 This goes double for a rescue dog.
 What has been missing in their life is predictability and routine.
 They have lost their original family (if they ever had one), and often have been bounced from shelter to shelter, foster home to foster home, and so on.
 When they arrive at their new “real” home, they are often shell-shocked, nervous and full of emotional baggage.
 In response to their new dog’s emotionally challenged state (real or perceived), the new owner often falls over themself to accommodate and lavish the good life on their new dog.
 They avoid telling them “no” to anything, they make life as undemanding as possible, they avoid putting them in a crate or dog run for fear it will conjure up old nightmares, and generally walk on proverbial eggshells around them.